fabrizio-ottati/fabrizio-ottati.dev/content/blog/read_list.md

 The key feature of this chip is the online learning capability, using a modified version of the **feed-forward eligibility traces** algorithm, which is a bio-inspired approximation of the BackPropagation Through Time (BPTT) algorithm employed for artificial RNNs.
 The chip performance is validated on gesture recognition, keyword spotting and navigation, with **sub-150μW** and **sub-squared millimeter** power and area budgets.

+# [*SNE: an Energy-Proportional Digital Accelerator for Sparse Event-Based Convolutions*](https://arxiv.org/abs/2204.10687), Alfio di Mauro et al., 2022

+In this work, an **only-inference digital** chip is presented.
+The design is tuned towards **event cameras output processing**, employing **convolution engines** in the hardware.

+The novelty of this design is that, even if it is a **synchronous one**, the number of operations performed is proportional to the **number of events** recorded by the camera, which allows very efficient inference when dealing with **sparse inputs** (e.g. low activity scenarios).

+The design is validated on the **IBM DVSGesture** dataset, obtaining **80μJ per inference** when classifying samples, with a recognition accuracy of **92.80%** at most.
+This design is also integrated in the [PULP](https://pulp-platform.org/) platform; the SoC that embeds it is described in [*Kraken: A Direct Event/Frame-Based Multi-sensor Fusion SoC for Ultra-Efficient Visual Processing in Nano-UAVs*](https://arxiv.org/abs/2209.01065), Alfio Di Mauro et al., 2022.

+The SystemVerilog code is [open source](https://github.com/pulp-platform/sne)!